mbheinen/bpa-ipf-tsp/docs/basic/record_formats.rst

 Two-Terminal DC Line (``LD``)
 =============================
-This record is used in conjunction with the two dc bus records; collectively they define the dc model.
-The dc line data contains pertinent information describing the electrical characteristics of the line, the scheduled dc power and voltage, and the initial firing and extinction angles.
+This record is used in conjunction with :ref:`two-terminal-dc-bus-data-bd` records; collectively they define the dc model.
+The dc line data contains pertinent information describing the electrical characteristics of the line, the scheduled dc power and voltage, and the initial firing (ignition) and extinction angles.

-Distinction between the inverter and rectifier buses is made with the dc line record using the sign of the scheduled dc power.
+Distinction between the inverter and rectifier buses is made with the DC line record using the sign of the scheduled DC power.
 The direction of power flow is always from rectifier to inverter, and the criteria assumes positive values from bus 1 to bus 2 on the record.
 Thus, simple modifications in the line data permit power reversals to be modeled with a minimum of data changes.
-A sample dc line data coding form and column descriptions follow.
+A sample DC line data coding form and column descriptions follow.
 See figure and table below.

 .. figure:: ../img/DC_Line_Data_Input_Format.png